-If you want to rent student accommodation in the UK, make sure you read the tenancy agreement and check if your property has the appropriate rental licencing.
+If you want to rent student accommodation in the UK, make sure you read the tenancy agreement and check if your property has the appropriate rental licensing.

 Renting UK property on your own